jrcain-usgs/asc-public-docs/docs/how-to-guides/environment-setup-and-maintenance/installing-isis-via-anaconda.md

     # ARM Macs Only - Setup the new environment as x86_64
     export CONDA_SUBDIR=osx-64

-    # Create conda environment, then activate it.
+    #Create a new conda environment to install ISIS in
-    conda create -n isis
+    conda create -n isis python>=3.9

+    #Activate the environment
     conda activate isis

     # ARM Macs Only - Force installation of x86_64 packages, not ARM64